Heart to Heart (James Blunt song)

-"Heart to Heart" is a song performed by British singer-songwriter James Blunt, from his fourth studio album Moon Landing (2013).
+"Heart to Heart" is a song performed by British singer-songwriter James Blunt, from his fourth studio album, Moon Landing (2013).
 It was released on February 3, 2014, as a digital download.
 The song has peaked to number 42 on the UK Singles Chart, the song has also charted in Australia, Austria, Belgium, Germany, Italy and Switzerland.
-The song was written by James Blunt, Daniel Omelio and Daniel Parker.
+The song was written by Blunt, Daniel Omelio, and Daniel Parker.

 Music video

 A music video to accompany the release of "Heart to Heart" was first released onto YouTube on December 17, 2013, at a total length of 3:41 minutes.